nanobox-io/nanobox-guides/articles/mysql/create.md

 ```

 ## Build & Deploy
 With your MySQL component included in your boxfile.yml, build a new runtime to apply the changes, then deploy your newly built runtime into your dev, sim, or production environment(s).
-In the deploy process, your MySQL component will be created.
+In the deploy process, your MySQL database will be created.

 ```bash
 # build a new runtime